rgruesbeck/whackamole/README.md

 This directory contains helper code for loading assets and and requesting frames.
 - [assetLoaders: game/helpers/assetLoaders.js](#~/game/helpers/assetLoaders.js) a collections of functions to help load image, sound, and font assets.
 - [animationFrame: game/helpers/sprite.js](#~/game/helpers/animationFrame.js) a shim for requestAnimationFrame, the browsers method for asking for a new frame.
 Browsers request around 60 frames per second depending on resources.

-### ~/game/utils
-This directory contains utility code for common functions.
-- [baseUtils: game/utils/baseUtils.js](#~/game/utils/baseUtils.js) a collection of useful functions for making games.
+- [utils: game/helpers/utils.js](#~/game/helpers/utils.js) a collection of useful functions for making games.
-- [spriteUtils: game/utils/spriteUtils.js](#~/game/utils/spriteUtils.js) a collection of useful sprite related functions to check hit-boxes or detect collisions.
-- [gridUtils: game/utils/spriteUtils.js](#~/game/utils/gridUtils.js) a collection of useful grid related functions to check neighbor cells, or calculate cellsize.
-- [inputUtils: game/utils/inputUtils.js](#~/game/utils/inputUtils.js) a collection fo useful input related functions to help interpret swipes or double taps.

 ## Support
 ### Community